The perfect storm: How PMS and candida affect your hormones

-Once Candida becomes a full-blown fungal infection, things have a tendency to spiral out of control.
+Once candida becomes a full-blown fungal infection, things have a tendency to spiral out of control.

-This means that a Candida infection will send out a chemical message that your body is producing more estrogen than it really is.
+Candida also produces a waste product that, in the human body, mimics estrogen.11 This means that a candida infection will send out a chemical message that your body is producing more estrogen than it really is.

-Estrogen dominance occurs when there is an unhealthy imbalance of hormones.
+Estrogen dominance occurs when there’s an unhealthy imbalance of hormones.
 In other words, the scales are tipped in estrogen’s favor.
 While a woman’s body needs estrogen, more is not necessarily better.
 When it comes to hormones, balance is key.
-Estrogen dominance can occur at any time in a woman’s life.
+Estrogen dominance can take place at any time in a woman’s life.

-Besides symptoms related to PMS, other signs of estrogen dominance include:
+Besides symptoms related to PMS, other signs of estrogen dominance may include:

 - Breast swelling, breast tenderness, and fibrocystic breast disease